gramineproject/gramine/Documentation/pal/host-abi.rst

 PAL host ABI
 ============

+TODO: This document is outdated and needs a proper review.

 PAL Host ABI is the interface used by Gramine to interact with its host.
 It is translated into the host's native ABI (e.g. system calls for UNIX) by a layer called the Platform Adaptation Layer (PAL).
 A PAL not only exports a set of APIs (PAL APIs) that can be called by the library OS, but